Weddings & silhouettes: made for Each Other

 Some people prefer to book a silhouettist for the evening party, as they may have extra guests arriving after the meal.

 There are a range of extras which works particularly well at weddings.
 Details are on the Branding page.

-The most popular extra we offer for weddings is the A3 giclée print of all the wedding silhouettes cut on the day.
+The most popular extra we offer for weddings is an edition of art giclée prints of all the silhouettes cut on the day.

-A natural by-product of cutting a silhouette is a white off-cut, or negative copy.
-Traditionally these are kept by silhouettists in much the same way that a photographer keeps his negatives.
-They can be scanned and arranged to create a record of all silhouettes, complete with a caption.
-You will have a lot of fun picking out familiar features and working out who is who.
+A natural by-product of cutting a silhouette is the white off-cut, or negative copy.
+Traditionally these are kept by silhouettists in much the same way that photographers keep their negatives.
+They can be scanned and arranged to create a record of all your guests, complete with a caption.
+You will have a lot of fun picking out familiar faces and working out who is who.

 Prints can be made of any event, but they are particularly popular for weddings.
-You will receive an individual A3 giclée print in an edition of three (one for your selves and a copy for parents) each signed by the artist and ready to frame.
+They are available in either A2 or A3 sizes.
+You will receive a set of prints in an edition of three (one for yourselves and a copy each for your parents) signed by the artist and ready to frame.

 Most people order them beforehand, but they can be ordered after the event.
 Charles keeps the negative silhouettes as a matter of course.
 If you booked him for an event years ago and would like him to search the archives you can order a print from our online shop.

 Last year we noticed a number of couples adding their silhouettes to the wedding cakes.
 What a great idea to have your profiles on the cake, rather than a generic Mr-and-Mrs silhouette!
 This is easily arranged when you meet Charles to discuss the wedding, using a video-link service such as Skype or FaceTime.